These cookies are amazing. Before I share the recipe with you, I must beg you to give lavender a try.

 1 cup (1/2 pound) unsalted butter, room temperature (do NOT substitute margarine!)

 On a long sheet of waxed paper, pat and form the dough into a log that is 12 to 14 inches long.
 Carefully roll up, shaping into whatever shape you wish as you roll.
+Note: for shapes like the bird cookies pictured above, put dough between two sheets of parchment paper and roll out to 1/4 inch thickness before chilling.
 Chill dough for at least 2 hours.
 Preheat oven to 325.
-Carefully slice dough into 1/4 inch slices.
-Line baking sheet with parchment paper and bake for 17 to 18 minutes or until firm.
+Carefully slice dough into 1/4 inch slices, or if you rolled it out, carefully cut dough into shapes using cookie cutters.
+Line baking sheet with parchment paper and place cookies in rows with 1 inch of space between each cookie.
+Bake for 17 to 18 minutes or until firm and just barely beginning to turn golden brown at edges.
 Cool completely.
-Dip in chocolate if desired.
+If desired, dip in chocolate and chill again to set.

 Store in airtight container for up to 3 weeks, or freeze (if they last that long, around here they’re gone in minutes!)